 Call me a crotchety oldster (get off my lawn!), but I’m not a fan of children’s birthday parties — for my own kids or anybody else’s.
 Maybe it’s rooted in the fact that I never really had a great birthday party experience as a child.
 One year I broke my finger; one year I was the new kid at school and literally the only person not invited to the birthday bash of the most popular boy in the fourth grade.

 But whatever the reason, I didn’t miraculously develop a newfound love for them once I became an adult.
-Unfortunately for my offspring (who only get a cake and presents with the family at home, the poor deprived creatures), I still groan inwardly when I pull a festive invitation from their backpacks.
+Unfortunately for my offspring (who only get a cake and presents with the family at home, the poor deprived creatures), I still groan inwardly when I pull a festive invitation from their backpacks or my mailbox.
 And seeing as I have four school-aged children, that happens far more often than I’d prefer.

 The shit gets tiring.
-My children have at least 20 classmates apiece, so someone is always throwing a birthday party.
+My children have at least 20 classmates apiece, so no matter what time of year it is, someone is always throwing a birthday party.
 I swear we get at least one invitation a week, and of course, it’s always one my kid will be simply devastated if he doesn’t attend.
 That means we’re obligated to RSVP, which brings me to the first point of awkwardness.
 I don’t know most of the parents, so calling them makes my inner-introvert shrivel up like a salted slug.
 (Shout-out to the parents who specify to text an RSVP.
 That’s what’s up.)

 The second point of awkwardness?
 The “Should I stay, or should I go?” question.
 It’s something the invitation rarely specifies.
-I never know whether to drop my kid off and dash out (yay), or stay the entire time, attempting to make small talk and eating up a valuable chunk of my Saturday (blah).
+I never know whether to drop my kid off and dash out (yay), or stay the entire time, making cringe-worthy attempts at small talk and eating up a valuable chunk of my Saturday (blah).

 As much as I love to watch my kiddos having a good time, I’d rather do it by taking them to the movies or the park — not watching a child I don’t know rip into a mound of presents, and especially not weekend after weekend, for party after party.
 I like to keep some time free for my own social activities (let’s pretend parents of young children have some sort of social life, mkay?).
 My desire to hang out at a strange kid’s birthday celebration ranks right up there with my desire to, say, have my armpit hairs plucked out one by one.